The MCAT

 In summary, start studying early and practice, practice, practice!

-Don't get discouraged if your first practice tests are low.
-My first test was a 21 and I ended up with a 34 on the exam.
+Don’t get discouraged if your first practice tests are low.
+My first test was a 21 (about 498) and I ended up

 Remember, the MCAT is only part of becoming a great applicant.
 Check out my eBook to find out exactly how to get into medical school.